Harshini Shanker

 Research Interests

-Across projects, I study how ethical preferences, ideological alignment, and institutional instability shape capital allocation and asset pricing.
+Across projects, I study how ethical preferences, ideological alignment, and institutional instability shape capital allocation, asset pricing and real outcomes.

 My research speaks to the economics of regime legitimacy, ethical finance, and investor influence in shaping the social contract.
 I am supervised by Anna Pavlova, Professor of Finance at London Business School.